on this page

 Driving best practices around cyclists: recognizing bike lanes and reflectors

-Quick Tip: Do not drive or park in designated bicycle lanes or paths unless you are turning or in an emergency—Nevada Department of Transportation.
+Quick Tip: Do not drive or park in designated bicycle lanes or paths unless you are turning or in an emergency.

 Enhancing visibility and safety for cyclists and motorists